Occupation: Controller, Colorado Rocky Mountain School

 Occupation: Executive Director, Manaus

 Joined board in 2019

 Victor Mamlin became a Mountain Family patient and board member in 2019.
 He’s thrilled to give back to his community and continue serving those in need.
 Victor is a Financial Advisor with New York Life, with offices in Carbondale and Eagle.
 He specializes in assisting families with building a healthy financial future, with the belief that those who need his services most shouldn’t have to pay for them.
 Previously Victor spent six years in the venture capital field.
 He is also a founder and board member for Parker Secret Closet, a nonprofit that helps young ladies and gentlemen access formal wear for special occasions.
 Victor is an immigrant from Russia and moved to the United States when he was five years old.
 He currently resides near Redstone with his wife, Kseniya, with their two dogs and a cat.

 Occupation: Nurse Home Visitor, Family Visitor Program

 Trish Kramer joined the Mountain Family board in 2017.
-She lives in Garfield County and is a Mountain Family patient.
-She is passionate about women, youth and children’s access to affordable health in the region.
+She lives in Garfield County and is passionate about women, youth and children’s access to affordable health in the region.
 Trish is currently a nurse home visitor for the Nurse Family Partnership at Family Visitor Programs.
 Previously, she was the practice administrator of Women’s Health Associates, the assistant administrator and chief operating officer for nursing and clinical services at Valley View Hospital.
 Trish earned her Bachelor of Science in Nursing and Master of Health Administration degrees at the University of Colorado Health Sciences Center.
 In her free time, Trish and her husband enjoy Tenth Mountain Hut trips and camping with dear friends.